hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Step - 1

 Navigate to the `src` folder and create a component `Color.js`.
-This component is to display the colors on the page.
+This component will be used to display the colors on the page.
 Add the following code.

 This is a basic react functional component that renders a `div` element with the class of `container`.
 Don't forget to include classes to the elements throughout the project.
 All the styles are prewritten.